UC San Diego Baseball Camps

 Bloodworth graduated from Dallas Baptist in the spring of 2009 with a sport management degree.
 In 2010, he received his Master of Arts in sport management.

-Cory Burleson is in his second season as an assistant coach for the UC San Diego baseball program in 2014.
+Cory Burleson is in his third season as an assistant coach for the UC San Diego baseball program in 2015.
 He was named to the position in September of 2012.

 At his first collegiate coaching stop, Burleson is tasked with directing the outfielders while assisting with the catchers and the offense.
 He handles groundskeeping duties at Triton Ballpark and baseball operations.
-In 2014, Burleson is coaching first base.
+In 2014, Burleson coached first base.

 Burleson spent the 2012 summer guiding a U-16 team based out of Denver, Colo.
 He coached for president Tad Reida in the CageRat Baseball Academy program.
 For the 2013 summer, Burleson was the pitching coach and coordinator for the Green Bay (Wis.)
 Bullfrogs of the Northwoods League.

 Recruited to Lincoln, Neb., by then Nebraska assistant coach and current Triton head coach Eric Newman, Burleson was a four-year starting catcher for the Cornhuskers from 2009-12.